tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 been marked as good peers.
 The [Peer Exchange protocol](./pex-protocol.md) retrieves random samples of addresses to offer (send) to peers.
-This selection is also random but it includse, in particular for nodes that operate in seed mode, some bias toward peers marked as good ones.
+This selection is also random but it includes, in particular for nodes that operate in seed mode, some bias toward peers marked as good ones.

 ## Buckets